danp3d/bigsearch/README.md

 # bigsearch
-Fast search for big arrays
+Fast search for big arrays.
-Current functionality: binary search
+Current functionality: binary search.
-To do: Levenshtein
+To do: Levenshtein.

 ## Usage
 ``` js